 Spiritual Significance of Dussehra

-So let's explore the truth behind celebration of Dessehra (Dushera) after the nine days of Navratri and why is Ravana burned?
+So let's explore the truth behind celebration of Dessehra (Dushera) after the nine days of Navratri and why is Ravana burned on the 10th day?
+What does it mean?
+What does 10 heads of Ravan signify?
+Who are Sita and Rama?
+You will know them in this article.
 To read many such useful articles, visit our Articles section.

 The episode of kidnapping of Sita by Ravan refers to the kidnapping of the soul by the forces of Evil or the five vices namely lust, anger, greed, attachment and ego.
 Ram comes in the world to free all the Sita from the lanka of Ravan (the five vices).

 General Articles - Hindi & English

 Online Services (daily sustenance 'online')